 A master’s in accounting can help you secure a lifelong career as a CPA or any other financial professional.
 If you want to upscale your position, a master’s in accountancy is the way to go.
 A broad range of courses is offered in the master’s program, including business law, communication in management, and advanced areas in financial reporting.
-After graduating, you can take the CPA exam and find better positions in your current workplace or a different organization.
+After graduating, you can take the CPA exam and find better positions in your current workplace or look for a suitable position in a well-respected firm such as TN CPA, or a similar organization.

 Ph.D. is for those students who have a deep interest in research.
 You are required to write a dissertation or complete a doctoral project.
 Courses offered typically are all research-based, including accounting theory research, empirical research design in accounting, financial accounting theory, and tax research.

 Getting an advanced degree is always helpful as you gain deep knowledge of your subject, analytical skills, and can find ways to work with the latest technology.